-Potash is the common term for fertiliser forms of the element potassium (K).
+In agriculture and horticulture potash is the common term for nutrient forms of the element potassium (K).
 The name derives from the collection of wood ash in metal pots when the beneficial fertiliser properties of this material were first recognised many centuries ago.

 Potash in Nature